Azure/bicep-types-az/generated/customproviders/microsoft.customproviders/2018-09-01-preview/types.md

 ## CustomRPResourceTypeRouteDefinition
 ### Properties
-* **endpoint**: string (Required): The route definition endpoint URI that the custom resource provider will proxy requests to.
+* **endpoint**: string {pattern: "^https://.+"} (Required): The route definition endpoint URI that the custom resource provider will proxy requests to.
 This can be in the form of a flat URI (e.g. 'https://testendpoint/') or can specify to route via a path (e.g. 'https://testendpoint/{requestPath}')
 * **name**: string (Required): The name of the route definition.
 This becomes the name for the ARM extension (e.g. '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.CustomProviders/resourceProviders/{resourceProviderName}/{name}')
 * **routingType**: 'Proxy' | 'Proxy,Cache' | string: The routing types that are supported for resource requests.

 ## CustomRPValidations
 ### Properties
-* **specification**: string (Required): A link to the validation specification.
+* **specification**: string {pattern: "^https://raw.githubusercontent.com/.+"} (Required): A link to the validation specification.
 The specification must be hosted on raw.githubusercontent.com.
 * **validationType**: 'Swagger' | string: The type of validation to run against a matching request.

 ## ResourceTags